moonsugar33/sunbird_scanner/README.md

 ## What does this do?

-Sunbird Scanner is a custom built tool to scrape GoFundMe campaigns using [Puppeteer](https://pptr.dev/), and then reports campaign stats to a [Supabase](https://supabase.com/) table.
+Sunbird Scanner is a custom built tool to scrape GoFundMe campaigns using [Puppeteer](https://pptr.dev/).
+It then reports campaign stats to a [Supabase](https://supabase.com/) table.

 ## Features

 - Uses a loader script to support multiple tables
 - Loads links directly from tables, using Supabase API
-- Performant and fast
 - Cross-platform
 - Supports both Chuffed and GoFundMe

 ## Getting Started

 This guide will walk you through the steps needed to set up the project.
-No prior experience is necessary — just follow the instructions below.
+No prior experience is necessary - just follow the instructions below.

 ---